Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: : Online two-stage least squares regression

 We refer to $\widetilde R_T(\bb)$ as \textit{identification regret} over horizon $T$.
 In the just identified setting that we are considering, the {identification regret} is equivalent to the regret of counterfactual prediction~(Eqn.
 5, \cite{hartford2016counterfactual}).
 Counterfactual predictions are important to study the causal questions: what would have changed in the outcome if Treatment $a$ had been used instead of treatment $b$?
 One of the modern applications of IVs is to facilitate such counterfactual predictions~\citep{hartford2016counterfactual,bennett2019deep,zhu2022causal}.

 Alternatively, one might be interested in evaluating and improving the quality of prediction obtained using an estimator $\{\bb_t\}_{t=1}^T$ with respect to an underlying oracle (or expert), which is typically the case in statistical learning theory and forecasting~\citep{foster1991prediction,cesa2006prediction}.
 If the oracle has access to the true parameters $\bb$, the cost in terms of prediction that the estimators pay with respect to the oracle is $\bar{r}_t \triangleq (y_t-\bx_t^\top \bb_{t-1})^2- (y_t-\bx_t^\top \bb )^2$.
-Thus, the regret in terms of the quality of prediction is defined as
+Thus, the regret in terms of the quality of prediction is

 We refer to $\overline{R}_T(\bb)$ as the \textit{oracle regret}.
-This regret is studied for stochastic analysis of online regression~\citep{ouhamma2021stochastic} and is also useful for analysing bandit algorithms~\citep{foster2020beyond}.
+This regret is studied for stochastic analysis of online regression~\citep{ouhamma2021stochastic} and for analysing bandits~\citep{foster2020beyond}.

 As \otsls{} is interesting for learning causal structures~\citep{hartford2016counterfactual,bennett2019deep}, we focus on the identification regret.
 On the other hand, to compare with the existing results in online linear regression, we also analyse the oracle regret of \otsls{}.
-Though we know that they are of similar order (w.r.t. $T$) in the exogenous setting, we show that they differ significantly for \otsls{} under endogeneity (App.~\ref{app:2sls}).
+Though they are of similar order (w.r.t. $T$) in the exogenous setting, we show that they differ significantly for \otsls{} under endogeneity (\Cref{sec:otsls_theory}).

 \begin{remark}[\textbf{Hardness of exogeneity vs. endogeneity for prediction}] In online learning theory focused on Empirical Risk Minimisation (ERM), another type of regret is considered where the oracle has access to the best offline estimator $\bb_T \triangleq \argmin_{\bb} \sum_{t=1}^T(y_t-\bx_t^\top \bb )^2$ given the observations over $T$ steps~\cite{cesa2006prediction}.
 Thus, the new formulation of regret becomes $R_T = \sum_{t=1}^T(y_t-\bx_t^\top \bb_{t-1})^2- \min_{\bb} \sum_{t=1}^T(y_t-\bx_t^\top \bb )^2.$ We refer to it as the \textit{population regret}. \textit{Under exogeneity, \cite{ouhamma2021stochastic} show that oracle regret and population regret differs by $o(\log^2 T)$}.
 We show that under endogeneity, their expected values differ by $\Omega(T)$.
-Thus, we avoid studying this notion of regret in this paper.
-More details are in Appendix~\ref{app:2sls}. \end{remark}
+Thus, we avoid studying population regret in this paper, and detail it in Appendix~\ref{sec:reg_big}. \end{remark}